 Dear Mr. O’Reilly,

 Mel Gibson was made out to be anti-Semitic because of the way he portrayed the events leading up to the death of Jesus.
 I’ve done national TV across Canada for over 50 years.
 Before the release of “The Passion of the Christ,” I wrote Mel a letter like this one.
 After the release of the movie I was on TV with three Rabbis discussing their concerns of anti-Semitism.
 I pointed out that I believed that Mel was ill-informed in some respects, and that this was the reason for the anti-Jewish charges.
-I consider this to be an open letter which I’ve placed on my daily blog, 100words.ca, on the day before Palm Sunday.
+I consider this to be an open letter which I’ve placed on my daily blog, 100words.ca.

 First of all, Pilate’s judgment hall would’ve held a maximum of about 300 people.
 Jesus was brought before Pilate shortly after the 6.a.m. sacrifices.
 Almost all those present would have been on the payroll of the High Priest.
 In no way did they represent the average Jewish person when they cried,”Crucify Him” and when they said, “His blood be upon us and upon our children.”
 They were under instructions from the High Priest whose office was highly political as well as religious.
 This has been twisted by anti-Semites in the church and beyond to indict all the Jewish people.
 What a tragedy!